 The 559001-4154. legal and commercial name of the Issuer (Reg.
 No. LEI Code 549300R4NNCTGT7CW53) is Danske Hypotek AB (publ).
 The Issuer was formed on 20 January 2015 and registered with the Swedish Companies Registration Office (Bolagsverket) on 23 January 2015.
-The Issuer's principal place of business is in Stockholm, Sweden, its registered address is Box 7523, 103 92 Stockholm, Sweden, and its visiting address is Norrmalmstorg 1, 103 92 Stockholm, Sweden.
+The Issuer's principal place of business is in Stockholm, Sweden, its registered address is Box 7523, 103 92 Stockholm, Sweden, and its visiting address is Normalmstorg 1, 103 92 Stockholm, Sweden.
 The Issuer's telephone number is +46 (0)752-480000.
 The Issuer's website is www.danskehypotek.se.
 The information on the Issuer's website or any other website is not part of this Prospectus and has not been scrutinised or approved by the SFSA unless that information is incorporated by reference into this Prospectus.
 The present share capital of the Issuer is SEK 50,000,000 represented by 500,000 shares.
 Each share has a quota value of SEK 100.

 The Issuer is a wholly-owned subsidiary of Danske Bank A/S and has been established primarily for the purpose of managing the Group's issuance of covered bonds in the Swedish covered bonds market.
 On 26 June 2017, the Issuer was granted a licence by the SFSA to conduct financing business as a credit market company as well as a licence to issue covered bonds under the Covered Bonds Act.
-The Issuer has been rated A by NCR and the Covered Bonds issued under the Programme has been rated AAA by NCR and S&P. NCR is established in the European Union and registered under the CRA Regulation.
+The Issuer has been rated A+ by NCR and Aa3/Prime-1 and Aa3(cr)/Prime-1(cr) by Moody's Investor Service (Nordics) AB and the Covered Bonds issued under the Programme have been rated Aaa by Moody's and AAA by NCR.
+NCR is established in the European Union and registered under the CRA Regulation.

-Of the seven members of the Issuer's board of directors, six members are senior executives of the Group and one member is an independent member.
+Of the four members of the Issuer's board of directors, all members are senior executives of the Group.
 The Swedish Banking and Finance Business Act regulates certain related-party transactions between the Issuer and Danske Bank A/S.